mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/0221_aws-lambda-llrt-intro.md

 The initialization time (Init) is 58ms, and the total time is about 106ms, which is very fast[^3].

-[^3]: I learned for the first time that in the case of custom runtimes, the Init time is not included in the Duration.
-The Billed Duration seems to be the total time though.
+[^3]: I learned for the first time that in the case of custom runtimes, the Init time is included in The Billed Duration.

 ## Comparing Execution Time with Node.js Runtime